kostasdak/gomvc/README.md

 * Strong MVC pattern
 * Flexibility and Customization
 * Models with many features and ready easy to use functions
+* Models with build in relational functionlity with other database tables
 * Controlles with simple yet powerful http handling
 * Ability to attach our own functions to Controlles for http handling
 * Embeded info log and server error handling